 The Government screens foreign investment proposals to ensure they are not contrary to Australia’s national interest.

-In general, proposals to acquire an interest of 20 per cent or more in any business valued at over $261 million (or the higher threshold of $1,134 million for agreement country or region investors from the United States of America, New Zealand, Chile, Japan, the republic of Korea, China, Singapore, a country (other than Australia) for which the Comprehensive and Progressive Agreement for Trans‑Pacific Partnership, done at Santiago on 8 March 2018, is in force (CPTPP) (as at 1 January 2020, the CPTPP is in force for: Canada, Japan, Mexico, New Zealand, Singapore and Vietnam), and the region of Hong Kong, China) require prior approval.
+In general, proposals to acquire an interest of 20 per cent or more in any business valued at over $266 million (or the higher threshold of $1,154 million for agreement country or region investors from the United States of America, New Zealand, Chile, Japan, the republic of Korea, China, Singapore, a country (other than Australia) for which the Comprehensive and Progressive Agreement for Trans‑Pacific Partnership, done at Santiago on 8 March 2018, is in force (CPTPP) (as at 1 January 2020, the CPTPP is in force for: Canada, Japan, Mexico, New Zealand, Singapore and Vietnam), and the region of Hong Kong, China) require prior approval.

 All foreign government investors also require approval to acquire a direct interest in an Australian entity or an Australian business or to start a new Australian business, regardless of the value of the investment ($0 threshold).The Treasurer can prohibit foreign investment proposals found to be contrary to the national interest, or can impose conditions on an investment to address national interest concerns.